nschmit1113/MS3_Vending_Maven/README.md

 ## Solution

 In my solution I decided to approach this problem by breaking the components of the assignment up into smaller chunks and then solving the small parts first.
-For example, the Credit and Inventory classes are mostly barebones with only limited types of functions.
+I then wrote down what I thought would be some required methods for the classes to solve each of the smaller parts.
+I also considered factors such as mutable vs immutable classes and how that would affect my solution, as well as other factors such as implementing a UI vs commandline project.
+In the end, both mutable and commandline were chosen in the interest of time and coding efficiency.

+The Credit, Snack, and Inventory classes are mostly barebones with only limited types of functions.
+The cmdui class is the launch point of the project and serves to create the main run loop for the project.
+The main work of the function happens in the LoadMachine and SelectSnack classes.
+These classes pull from the three underlying methods to function.
+To keep the readability better, I tried to seperate each piece into indiviual methods whenever possible.

+A second .json file was used for testing purposes.
+Also, I did user testing and implemented some JUnit tests.
+The next steps for this project would be to expand the testing reach and create a full testing suite as well as implement a GUI using React.js or a similar framework.

 ## How To Run